Skip to main content

 Is the academy worth keeping on?

 This is a slight aside from the first team's performance in general and last night in particular but it was noticeable that in the past few weeks Darren Watson, who had been released by us in the summer to go to Forfar was released by them and has signed for Broughty Athletic whilst Craig Moore today signed for Lochee United on loan.
 These were two who were introduced into the first team to some fanfare ('Champions League youngsters').
 In Moore's case played very well in his only first team game (a game Watson played well in too) and captained Scotland at various youth levels.
 What has gone wrong there?
 Why are we not developing those laddie's to take the next step into regular mens football?
 The fact they can't do it at United is bad enough, but not doing it at teams like Forfar suggests there is an endemic problem at Tannadice.
-You could also add in Rory McLeod also not getting a game on his loan at Forfar.
+You could also add in Rory McLeod not getting a game on his loan at Forfar.
 He's doing well now that he has dropped back to the relative safety of the u18s.
 Bryan Mwangi barely kicked a ball for Spartans as well and neither has the laddie Bisland at Falkirk.
 It's telling that the only player who has done well on his loan: Lewis O'Donnell is continually being linked with a move to England next season suggesting we'll never actually see him play a first team game.

 It really begs the question of the point of £750 grand being chucked at this annually.
 Even the one laddie who we did get a decent fee for: Kerr Smith is sitting on the bench for St Johnstone having played about 5 minutes of football for them.
 Meanwhile, Lewis Neilson is on loan at Partick, one of only two teams who our inept attack have actually scored several goals against this season.
 The laddies who we have kept on aren't featuring consistently bar Kai Fotheringham.
 Managers keep saying, "but the next group coming through will be better."
 But it doesn't ever seem to happen.
 We've not produced anything since the Stevie Campbell-Ian Cathro era, which was run on a shoestring compared to what we have now.